View & print the complete toolkit

 Instructions for using the Wireless Scale

-We provided support to the participants of the study, detailed instructions to set up the connection between the scale and their mobile phone.
-It’s important to make sure your mobile phone is compatible with the scale before your get started.
+We provided support to the participants of the study, including detailed instructions to set up the connection between the scale and their mobile phone.
+It’s important to make sure the participants’ mobile phones are compatible with the scale before they get started.

 1. Download the Health Mate app

 6. Turn on the scale (make sure the battery tab has been removed)

 7. Tap Next “Wireless Scale Connected”

 8. Enter the account information and confirm your password

 Most wireless scales can manage up to eight users on one scale.
 You can either “Share Your Scale” in one account, so that everyone has access to the data of the others, or you can set each person up with their own Health Mate app, keeping their data private.
 Note that the “Share your scale” option is only available if you have originally set up the scale in Wi-Fi.
 If you’ve set it up in Bluetooth, you’ll have to install the scale from scratch on the new account.